scandipwa/create-scandipwa-app/build-packages/scandipwa-template-plugin-system/README.md

 ### API reference

+The processing happens during the build time.
+Don't let the API (which is really similar to what browsers have for DOM) trick you!

 1. `overrideDOM({ dom, parser, serializer }): DOM`

 Interact with the DOM representation of the template.
 This is a __recommended__ way to modify a template using this plugin system.